Infection Control Annual Statement

 Significant Events

-There has been 1 incidents involving IP+C issues in the last 12 months.
+There has been 1 incident involving a needlestick injury to an HCA in the last 12 months.

 Audits